 Just when we’re ready to chuck our ice scrapers into the Potomac, Mother Nature gifted us with yet another snowstorm.
 It was bigger than the other little teasers we’ve been dealt this winter (and by big I mean accumulation of 5″) and it gave me my first snow day, which means I got to spend the morning in my kitchen.
 I also spent the afternoon and evening in my kitchen, so it was a successful day overall.
 My roommate and I tag teamed a thirty-minute one-pot soup that I ate in about thirty seconds.

 She originally suggested soup, something like minestrone or vegetable, and I was in the mood for lasagna.
-As good roommates do, we compromised, and discovered a new thing: lasagna soup!
+As good roommates do, we compromised, and discovered a new thing: go to this website lasagna soup!
 Well that’s what the kids are calling it on the recipe sites but I refuse to call it that.
 The sheer discovery of its existence in digital recipe world is both horrifying and inspiring.
 Lasagna soup sounds like the perfect description for a giant vat of wet noodles drowning in tomato paste.
 I also image a bowl of SpaghettiOs topped with half-melted cheese and a dash of dried herbs.
 Uh-oh! is right because that all sounds like one big mistake.
 What we made in the red dutch oven was not a mistake.
 It’s quintessential wintery nourishment that comes together quickly, leaves behind little dishes and deserves a title that doesn’t make me want to throw up then kill myself.
 (Craig Middlebrooks style)

 I have to admit that I’m not typically turned on by tomato-based soups or stews, with the exception of a similar sausage tortellini soup my mom makes every Christmas, but I liked this so much I’ll be adding it to my tomato-based exceptions list.